austBrink/react-book-final/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-While the initial react-app boiler-plate comes with testing and scripts I've paired things down to whats needed.
+While the initial react-app boiler-plate comes with testing and scripts I've pared things down to whats needed.
 If you want to learn more about react and it's defaults checkout their official [docs](https://reactjs.org/docs/getting-started.html).